-The compensation of the members of the senior management is set and reviewed annually by the nomination and compensation committee of the Board of Directors, in accordance with Newron's compensation policies.
-The review is based on experience of the members of the committee, publicly available information and advise from leading human resources consulting firms with regards to remuneration packages required to attract internationally experienced senior executive managers from the biopharmaceutical industry.
-The nomination and remuneration committee is required to inform the Board of Directors of the decisions taken.
-The compensation consists of base salary, bonus and stock-based remuneration (stock options and stock appreciation rights).
-The bonus is based half on company and half on individual performance, calculated as a percentage of the base salary (for senior management: 30%).
-In addition, Newron supports company cars, the mandatory Italian social security payments and certain life insurance coverage.
+The compensation of the members of the senior management is set and reviewed annually by the nomination and compensation committee of the Board, in accordance with Newron's compensation policies.
+The review is based on experience of the members of the committee, publicly available information as well as advice from leading human resources consulting firms with regards to remuneration packages required to attract internationally experienced senior executive managers from the biopharmaceutical industry, including information available on peer companies, as mentioned in the previous paragraph.
+The nomination and remuneration committee is required to inform the Board of the decisions taken.
+The compensation consists of base salary, bonus and stock-based remuneration (stock options and stock appreciation rights, for more details see pages 53 and 54).
+The bonus for senior management is 30% of the base salary, half of this based on Company and half on individual performance objectives.
+In addition, Newron offers to senior management company cars, the mandatory Italian social security payments and certain life insurance coverage.

-The nomination and compensation committee of the Board of Directors decides on an annual basis on the level of achievement of the Company goals, which are related to the key value drivers of the company like development progress, licensing and M&A transactions, financing measures and budgetary discipline, and agreed at the beginning of each year.
-The achievement on individual performance is determined by the nomination and remuneration committee of the Board of Directors compared to individual targets agreed at the beginning of each year.
-The nomination and remuneration committee is required to inform the Board of Directors of the decisions taken.
+The nomination and compensation committee of the Board decides on an annual basis on the level of achievement of the Company performance objectives, which are related to the key value drivers of the company like development progress, licensing and M&A transactions, financing measures and budgetary discipline, and agreed upon at the beginning of each year.
+The achievement on individual performance objectives is determined by the nomination and remuneration committee of the Board compared to individual targets agreed at the beginning of each year.
+The nomination and remuneration committee is required to inform the Board of the decisions taken.